 The IHS is the most prominent provider of health care services to the AI/AN population.
 It faces several challenges, including:

 Delivering care in remote areas of the country

 Limited availability of specialty services

 Historical underfunding compared to other federal health care programs

 Difficulty recruiting health professionals, with a nearly 20 percent vacancy rate among physicians.

 Despite limited resources the Navajo Nation and Indian Health Service do an impressive job responding to the healthcare needs of Native Americans.
 But they need help.
-The mission of the Brigham and Women’s Outreach Program with Indian Health Service is to improve the health status of the Native American population by matching the critical needs of IHS with volunteer specialists from the BWH.
+The mission of our Outreach Program with Indian Health Service is to improve the health status of the Native American population by matching the critical needs of IHS with volunteer specialists from Mass General Brigham.
 Through our collaboration with the Navajo Area IHS, we are increasing the number of patients receiving care that may not been previously available, and expanding the capacity of IHS physicians to treat both common and complex conditions.